School technology for research and innovation

 Location-aware mobile learning

-The Digital Innovation and Knowledge Management team, in conjunction with their colleagues at the faculty's Centre for Research on Computer Supported Learning and Cognition, received grant funding that enabled the development of a platform to support location-aware mobile learning.
+The Digital Innovation and Knowledge Management team, in conjunction with their colleagues at the school's Centre for Research on Computer Supported Learning and Cognition, received grant funding that enabled the development of a platform to support location-aware mobile learning.
 This innovation, dubbed Iris, is becoming well known for its utility in investigating mobile-learning support in schools.
-Contact information regarding user support for Iris is available from the faculty intranet page that describes research and innovation technology.
+Contact information regarding user support for Iris is available from the school intranet page that describes research and innovation technology.

 Write, review, polish

 Glosser is an essay-writing and review-support tool developed by school professors Brian Paltridge and Peter Reimann, in collaboration with the Learning and Affect Technologies Group (LATTE) within the University's Faculty of Engineering.